-Let’s take two approaches in explaining the difference between both fluid and crystallized intelligence.
+Let’s take two approaches to explain the difference between both fluid and crystallized intelligence.
 We’ll start with an analogy…

-In other words, this knowledge is already formed of previous learning and is static and doesn’t change much.
+In other words, this knowledge is already formed from previous learning and is static and doesn’t change much.

 The term fluid Intelligence refers to a liquid (Fluid) being adaptable and formless and takes shape to the situation it is in.
 Basically, it is a demonstration of how easily adaptive and quick your knowledge can process, learn and find novel solutions to a problem or question.
 Like water, If you put water in a bottle, it takes the shape of a bottle.

 When we are young we mostly navigate the world using fluid intelligence.
-Why? because our past experience and worldly knowledge is still young and lacking in sufficient information for you to store and refer to.
+Why?
+Because our past experience and worldly knowledge are still young and lack sufficient information for you to store and refer to.

 Imagine if you will your brain when you were young and exposed to a new environment.
 At that point, information still hasn’t been trialed and tested.
 Your brain doesn’t have a prior point of reference about anything yet.

-Your brain then acts as a hyper ‘pattern recognition engine’ picking up bits and parts of abstract new experiences and quickly finding relationships to problem-solve independently.
+Your brain then acts like a hyper ‘pattern recognition engine’ picking up bits and parts of abstract new experiences and quickly finding relationships to problem-solve independently.

 How does fluid and crystallized intelligence change over time?

-Your younger years is when your fluid intelligence is at it’s highest.
+Your younger years are when your fluid intelligence is at its highest.
 It’s assumed that the purpose it serves in the beginning, is to help build a sort of future repository of experiences for you to rely upon.

 That repository is filled with facts you learned along the way, as well as all the trailed and tested experiences that you’ve accumulated over time and stored as a go-to resource.